Housing Options Privacy Notice BCP

 How long we keep information about you

-BCP Council will only keep this personal information for no longer than is necessary, and as set out within our retention schedules.
-Seven years from case closure where your application did not result in an allocation.
+We will only keep this personal information for no longer than is necessary, and as set out within our retention schedules.
+7 years from case closure where your application did not result in an allocation.
 Up to 20 years from the end of the tenancy where your application resulted in an allocation.

 For enquiries regarding the conditions set out in this notice relating to how we will use your personal information please contact: